ERCE Energy Review Q3 2022

 Who is ERCE?

-ERCE is the United Kingdom’s leading employee-owned Oil and Gas Reservoir Evaluation firm.
-Headquartered in London with a growing office supporting the Asia-Pacific region out of Singapore.
+ERCE is the United Kingdom’s leading employee-owned Oil and Gas Reservoir Evaluation firm with offices in London, Singapore, Kuala Lumpur and Perth.

 At ERCE we specialise in all areas of upstream energy analysis.
 Our privately owned status enables us to give truly independent insights whilst working on reserves evaluation, commercial analysis, unitisation/expert services and technical studies.